shift7-ch/katta-docs/docs/architecture/storage-access.md

     client ->> s3: get/upload encrypted data
 ```

-### STS Storage Access Mode
+### Scoped Credentials

-The following diagram illustrates the interactions when Katta Desktop syncs data in a vault in [_STS Storage Access Mode_](../concepts.md#s3-storage):
+The following diagram illustrates the interactions when Katta Desktop syncs data in a vault to [_S3_](../concepts.md#s3-storage) with scoped credentials:
 * `vault.uvf` (vault metadata) contains the S3 access configuration (e.g. roles to be used with STS and bucket configuration like region or custom
   endpoint), as
   well as the encryption keys; it is stored encrypted in Katta Server.